The Constitution – An Idea

 People should care little about how difficult the job is.
 If it is too hard, volunteering for the position should not have been an option.
 Plenty of Constitution-loving Americans would gladly do the job because they want to do what is right for their communities and nation.
 The job should not be an excuse for lashing out and beating a cuffed suspect or not upholding your duties because someone outranks you.
 The job should not be an excuse for pile-driving someone half the officer’s size into the ground or waiting until someone with a higher rank says something about the violations of the UCMJ or the Constitution.

 And let us examine one other aspect that many refuse to examine.
 When it comes to Law Enforcement personnel who violate someone’s Constitutional Rights, what recourse does that person or victim have?
 Court?

 If you search the words “bad cop” on the internet, it does not take long to see repeated demonstrations of law enforcement personnel kicking, punching, tasing, and shooting people in unbelievably excessive ways.
 The irony is that there is usually another cop present who does nothing about it.
-The citizen receiving the abuse can literally do anything about it because if they are not cuffed physically, they are cuffed legally.
+The citizen receiving the abuse can do nothing about it because if they are not cuffed physically, they are cuffed legally.